 Jennie Maizels studied illustration at Central St Martin's School of Art and Design, and graduated in 1993.
 The Great Grammar Book by Kate Petty was Jennie's first children's book and has sold a quarter of a million copies.
 She is the illustrator of six other books in this pop-up series, including The Global Garden, The Super Science Book, The Wonderful World Book, The Magnificent Music Book, The Terrific Times Tables Book, The Perfect Pop-Up Punctuation Book, all by Kate Petty.
 She is also the author of Finger Food for Babies and Toddlers (Vermillion, 2003).
 Jennie lives in Hampshire with her husband and two children.

-Nathaniel Philbrick is an historian and broadcaster whose books include In the Heart of the Sea and 'Mayflower'.
-He is the founding director of the Egan Institute of Maritime Studies on Nantucket Island, and a research fellow at the Nantucket Historical Association.
+Nathaniel Philbrick is an historian and broadcaster whose books include In the Heart of the Sea, which was a Sunday Times bestseller and won America's National Book Award, Sea of Glory (winner of the Theodore and Franklin D. Roosevelt Naval History Prize), Mayflower, a Pulitzer Prize finalist, and the Sunday Times bestselling The Last Stand.
+He lives on Nantucket Island and is the founding director of the Egan Institute of Maritime Studies and a research fellow at the Nantucket Historical Association.
+To find out more, visit: www.nathanielphilbrick.com

 After studying history at Oxford and the University of Pennsylvania, Jonathan Powell worked for the BBC and Granada TV before joining the Foreign Office in 1979.
 In 1994 Mr Blair, then Leader of the Opposition, poached him to join his `kitchen cabinet' as his Chief of Staff.
 When Labour achieved its landslide victory in 1997 Powell was at the heart of the Downing Street machine.
 He was the only senior member of staff to remain at Blair's side throughout his time at the top of British politics.
 He has always maintained a low profile and has never before told his story.